When can I take a lesson?

 Do you teach any other instruments besides guitar?

 Yes.
-We teach piano, violin, voice, ukulele, fiddle, banjo and electric bass.
-Let us know if you would like to be added to the waiting list for drums.
+We teach piano, violin, drums, voice, ukulele, fiddle, banjo and electric bass.
+Let us know if you would like us to add you to the waiting list for cello or woodwinds.

 What is Shedding?

 “Shedding” is a jazz term that comes from “Woodshedding,” which Paul Klemperer explains eloquently below…

 “The term woodshedding in jazz means more than just practicing.
 It is a recognition of the need to sequester oneself and dig into the hard mechanics of the music before you can come back and play with a group in public.
 There’s something philosophical, almost religious, about the term.
 The musical treasures of jazz are not easily accessed.
 You have to dig deep into yourself, discipline yourself, become focused on the music and your instrument, before you can unlock the treasure chest.”